MSDN-WhiteKnight/CilTools/docfx_project/articles/cilview-manual.md

 - Navigation to the referenced method's code by clicking on the method reference
 - Exporting CIL code into file
 - Displaying process information and stack traces of managed threads (when process is opened)
+- Displaying source code from which the method's CIL was compiled
+- Executing methods interactively and inspecting the results

 ## View assembly file